Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

 Planning to grow black-eyed peas, but you don’t know how to go about it?
 Well, you have come to the right place.
 Read on to learn about the best practices for growing vegetable cowpea.

-In Brief, How to Grow Cowpea as a Leafy Vegetable
+How to Grow Cowpea as a Leafy Vegetable

 - Choose the best location to grow the crop.